10-zin/cpp-micrograd/README.md

 2. If you love micrograd, but would wanna see one cpp version for it.
 3. If you wanna learn cpp by building neural nets, then this could be a good start (it was my purpose).

-### Notable insightful material:
+### TODO: Notable insightful material:
-1. I have annotated any seemingly complex keyword/design choices in code with their reason in `cpp-micrograd/digin`.
+1. `cpp-micrograd/digin` will consist of annotated version of the code.
+It will dive deep into seemingly complex cpp keywords and design.
 Through that you can get a deeper understanding of cpp and implementation details of neural nets.
-2. I have also added few theoretical snippets, crisply show-casing how and why backprop via autograd engine works.
-You should check that out first in `digin-micrograd-theory`.
+2. `digin-micrograd-theory` will consist of fundamental "to-the-point" theory behind autograd.
+It's based on Karpathy's explanation, customized for getting started with this repository.

 ### Contributions
 I am also a novice cpp programmer, so my implementations can be very sub-optimal.